-They make up more than 99% of businesses in the European Union, employ two thirds of all private sector employees, and contribute to 56% of the added value created by EU businesses, making a vital contribution to economic growth, social stability and innovation.
+They make up more than 99% of businesses in the European Union, employ two thirds of all private sector employees, and contribute to 53% of the added value created by the EU27 non-financial business sector.

-This means that SMEs have the power to positively impact the real economy and the future of next generations, and therefore to ensure long-term sustainable development.
+This means that SMEs have the power to foster innovation, positively impact the real economy and create value for communities, therefore ensuring long-term sustainable development.

 Sustainability is everyone’s opportunity!